bczsalba/pytermgui/docs/widgets/builtins.md

-We provide a growing selection of widgets you can drop straight into your projects.
+PyTermGUI provides a selection of widgets you can drop straight into your projects.
 Looking at the `widgets` submodule's contents can help illuminate you on the exact selection, but this page describes the most commonly used ones.

 ## A note about `auto`

 Some widgets below will have an `Auto syntax` field shown.
-The format shown can be used by the [auto](/reference/pytermgui/widgets/__init__#pytermgui.widgets.__init__.auto) function to generate widgets from Python datatypes.
+The format shown can be used by the [auto](/reference/pytermgui/#pytermgui.auto) function to generate widgets from Python datatypes.
 This function is conveniently called within `Container` and all its subclasses (`Splitter`, `Window`, `Collapsible` & more) to let you easily create widgets with minimal imports.

 For example: